Salvia sclarea: Uses

-The distilled essential oil of Salvia sclarea is used widely in perfumes and as a muscatel-like flavoring for vermouths, wines, and liqueurs.
+The distilled essential oil of Salvia sclarea is used widely in perfumes (most often as a supporting note) and as a muscatel-like flavoring for vermouths, wines, and liqueurs.
+The aroma is described as "fresh, herbal, tea, weedy, dry, sage, spicy".
 It is also used in aromatherapy.

 In the United States, this oil is mostly produced on a large scale in and around Bertie County in northeastern North Carolina.